 The caves were so dark Jay could not guess how deep they ran.
 He beat the tentacle with his fist.
 “Let me go!
 Why am I destined?
 What did I do?”

 “You arrived.”
 The Heart blinked its green compound eyes.
 “Into the Mountain you go, toward destiny!”

 Jay struck the tentacle with a red rock.
-Four suckers released and Jay squirmed from its grasp onto the mountain.
+Four suckers released, and Jay squirmed from its grasp.
 The hard terrain hurt his feet as he ran.